-History shows us that the tendency to improve the performance and quality standards of tires increased with the development of the car manufacturing industry.
-Today, performance vehicles easily reach 300 mph and this is also due to the reliability of the tires that support their dynamics and tenacity.
 Moreover, tire makers have never stopped only at speed performance.
 They have always kept in mind superior comfort, noise control, as well as fuel efficiency.
 Having said that, it is not wrong to state that tires have a real science behind them that is constantly developing.
-In this article, we will talk about this science in more detail, namely the science of ultra-high performance tires.
+In this article, we will talk about this science in more detail, namely the science of Ultra-High Performance Tires.

 UHP Tires Quick Overview

-Each tire has a certain speed rating.
-This rating is also established depending on the agility capabilities of the vehicle as these, in the end, must match each other.
-Many mistakenly believe that the speed rating indicated on the tire suggests the vehicle's speed.
-But in fact, it indicates the maximum capacity that the tire can support in terms of speed.
-In other words, a tire with a Y speed rating effectively supports a speed of up to 186 mph.
-Technically, the driver can exceed this speed.
-But in this case, the tire will begin to undergo the heat build-up process, among other things, which will impact its performance and physical condition.
+Many mistakenly believe that the speed rating indicated on the tire shows the speed potential of the vehicle.
+But in fact, it indicates the maximum capacity that the tire (and not the car!) can support in terms of speed.
+For example, a tire with a "T" rating effectively supports a speed of up to 118 mph.
+Technically, the driver can exceed this speed because the car's engine allows it.
+But in this case, the tire will begin to undergo the heat build-up process, among other things, which might impact its performance and physical condition.

 UHP Tires' Specs